 That depends on your dog’s level of training, what you feel most comfortable with, and your dog’s body.
-Dog’s with larger chest bones often require a back clip with an open front.
+Dogs with larger chest bones often require a back clip with an open front.
 Those with elongated spines typically require a vest with a back clip.
-Dog’s in training, however, can benefit from the added control you gain from a front clip.
+Dogs in training, however, can benefit from the added control you gain from a front clip.

 No answer is 100% correct here.
 As the owner, you might find front clip varieties annoying during your walks.
 On the other hand, you may enjoy the added control.
 The right clip style is the one that works for both you and your dog.

-Measuring for a harness is a daunting task, but a worthwhile one.
+Measuring for a harness is a daunting task but a worthwhile one.
 Start by measuring your Greyhound’s neck and chest.
-These measurements coincide with any harness’ sizes, but keep in mind that sizes may change from brand to brand.
+These measurements coincide with any harness sizes but keep in mind that sizes may change from brand to brand.

 The Greyhound’s body is unique in the dog world.
 So much so that some even refer to them as cheetah-like.
-To maintain that sleek appearance, Greyhounds need plenty of exercise.
+And as a sighthound owner, you likely know that a traditional collar will slip off of their slender neck and head.
+To maintain their sleek appearance, Greyhounds need plenty of exercise.
 So, finding a harness that supports their long neck and adds a comfortable solution to their often stubborn nature is essential.